ibm-cloud-docs/log-analysis/data.md

 ## Data availability
 {: #data_availability}

-Data is collected and aggregated in each {{site.data.keyword.cloud_notm}} location where the service is available.
+Data from {{site.data.keyword.cloud_notm}} services is collected and aggregated in each {{site.data.keyword.cloud_notm}} location where the service is available.

+Data forwarded by a LogDNA agent is collected and aggregated in the location where the LogDNA instance is available.

 Each supported location is a multi-zone region (MZR), except Seoul that is a single-zone region (SZR).
 [Learn more](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-regions).